Exact weights, path metrics, and algebraic Wasserstein distances: Background

 \subsection{Additive categories}

-An \emph{additive category} is one that is enriched in abelian groups (i.e. hom sets are abelian groups, and composition of morphisms is biadditive) and that has all finite products and a \emph{zero object} $0$ such that for every object $X$ there are unique morphisms $0 \rightarrow X$ and $X \rightarrow 0$.
+A \emph{zero object} in a category is an object $0$ such that for every object $X$ there are unique morphisms $0 \to X$ and $X \to 0$.
+In a category with a zero object, for any two objects $A,B$ there is a unique \emph{zero morphism} given by the composition $A \to 0 \to B$.
+An \emph{additive category} is one that is enriched in abelian groups (i.e. hom sets are abelian groups, and composition of morphisms is biadditive) and that has all finite products and a \emph{zero object}.